gethomepage/homepage/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

+## Development Guidelines
+Please see the [documentation regarding development](https://gethomepage.dev/en/more/development/) and specifically the [guidelines for new service widgets](https://gethomepage.dev/en/more/development/#service-widget-guidelines) if you are considering making one.

 ## Use a Consistent Coding Style
 This project follows the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript), please follow it when submitting pull requests.